Josh5/docker-libraryoptimise/README.md

 ### A simple container for optimising your library.
 This container will monitor your video library using inotify.
 When a video is added that matches a configured list of extensions it will be processed.
 If the video is already the correct destination codec, it will be left alone.
 Otherwise it will be be re-encoded and replaced.

-You can also specify a sheduled task to scan your entire library folder for files that need re-encoding.
+You can also specify a scheduled task to scan your entire library folder for files that need re-encoding.
 By default this will be carried out on start and every 60 mins afterwards.

 This container uses ffmpeg, python schedule and pyinotify.